 What’s more awesome is that Uber is really going up right now as they are doing all sorts of promotions non-stop almost every week so if there’s a time for you to give it a try, there’s no better time than now.

 Pretty simple right?
 Now onwards to the good part…

 How do Uber Drivers Earn? – Know the Formula.

-If you refers new drivers, you’ll get RM300 if they finish 49 trips…
+If you refer new drivers, you’ll get RM300 if they finish 49 trips…

-It used to be 15 trips, then it went up to 30 and now, they’ve increased it to 49 trips which, I’m guessing they’ll be increasing it moreas usual sooner or later.
+It used to be 15 trips, then it went up to 30 and now, they’ve increased it to 49 trips which, I’m guessing they’ll be increasing it more than usual sooner or later.

 You know how stingy big companies are the more money they have.